HardcoreJosh/JoshieGo/README.md

 # JoshieGo
 A Go playing program implemented in Tensorflow roughly according to the architecture of AlphaGo.
 JoshieGo has strong policy/value network, and uses APV-MCTS to search during live play.
-On a single GTX1080 given 20 seconds per move, JoshieGo achieve strength around 5~6 amateur dan on OGS and Tencent's Foxy Go Server.
+On a single GTX1080 given 20 seconds per move, JoshieGo achieve strength around 5~6 amateur dan on OGS and Tencent's Fox Go Server.

 ## What is special about JoshieGo?